 While the configuration may change from model to model, you will find that there are many consistencies from one Sodick wire EDM machine to another.
 This section is intended to acquaint you with the components of the machine and control.
-Here is a drawing that shows the A320D, one of the popular machine models:
+Here is a drawing that shows the AP500.

-This model is made up of three basic components; the machine tool, dielectric system, control.
+This model is made up of three basic components; the machine tool, dielectric system, and control.